Jasmine Guy: Music career

 During the run of A Different World, Guy released her self-titled debut album in 1990.
 The album peaked at No. 143 on the US Top 200 Album Chart and spawned three hit singles: "Try Me" (US R&B No. 14); "Another Like My Lover" (US No. 66, US R&B No. 9); and "Just Want to Hold You" (US No. 34, US R&B No. 27), with the last single cracking the main US Top 40 singles chart.

 Personal life

 Guy had a close friendship with rapper Tupac Shakur.
 They met during his guest appearance on the sitcom A Different World in 1993.
 Shakur recuperated at Guy's home after he was shot in 1994.
 Guy appeared in his music video "Temptations" and later wrote his mother's biography, Afeni Shakur: Evolution of a Revolutionary.

-Guy married Terrence Duckett in August 1998, and the couple had one child, a daughter named Imani, born in 1999.
+Guy married Terrence Duckett in August 1998, and the couple had one child, a daughter.
 On April 8, 2008, People reported that Guy and Duckett were divorcing after ten years of marriage due to irreconcilable differences.
-Guy and her daughter subsequently took up residence in Guy's childhood hometown of Atlanta.
+Guy and her daughter then moved to Guy's childhood hometown of Atlanta.

 Guy endorsed Senator Bernie Sanders for President in the 2016 U.S. presidential election.